 Nelson said burglars often look for prescription painkillers during break-ins to use or sell on the street, as well.
 Removing these unused and expired medications from your home eliminates that possibility.
 Also, properly deposing of medications prevents the chemicals from entering our ground and drinking water, which can happen when medications are flushed down the toilet or drain.
 Properly disposing of medication also ensures they are kept away from children and pets.

-With a donation from the Edina Crime Prevention Fund, the Police Department was able to purchase the 90-pill medication disposal bags that contain activated carbon, which neutralizes the medication.
-The bags can also neutralize 12 ounces of liquid medication and 12 transdermal patches.
+With a donation from the Edina Crime Prevention Fund, the Police Department was able to purchase the 90-pill medication disposal bags that contain activated carbon, which deactivates the medication.
+The bags can also deactivate 12 ounces of liquid medication and 12 transdermal patches.

 “This critically important program provides a service to the community that can be used by all residents of Edina,” said Brad Beard, Edina Crime Prevention Fund Board Member and President of Fairview Southdale Hospital, who also mentioned that it’s important to educate the public on properly disposing medication.